GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step11/Tutorial.rst

 Description of the case
 ------------------------------------------------------------------

-We simulate the drained wellbore problem subjected to isotropic horizontal stress (:math:`\Sigma_h`) and vertical stress (:math:`\Sigma_v`).
-By lowering the wellbore supporting pressure (:math:`P_w`), wellbore will contract, and reservoir rock will experience elastoplastic deformation and a plastic zone will be developed in the near wellbore region, as shown in Fig.1.
+We simulate a drained wellbore problem subjected to isotropic horizontal stress (:math:`\Sigma_h`) and vertical stress (:math:`\Sigma_v`).
+By lowering the wellbore supporting pressure (:math:`P_w`), the wellbore contracts, and the reservoir rock experiences elastoplastic deformation.
+A plastic zone develops in the near wellbore region, as shown in Fig.1.

 .. _problemSketchFig: